InsultingPros/KFPatcher/README.md

 [**CoreAPI**]: https://github.com/InsultingPros/CoreAPI 'jaja'

-This is an attempt to fix most game breaking bugs and log spam in **Killing Floor 1**.
-And some additional features to make some utility mutators 'OBSOLOTE' :innocent:
+This is an attempt to fix most game breaking [bugs](https://shtoyan.github.io/KF1066/#/) and log spam in **Killing Floor 1**.
+And add some additional features to make several utility mutators obsolete.

-You can check the [To-Do](Docs/To-Do.md) and [Feature List](Docs/Features.md) for more details.

 ## Internals